 26 Feb 2013 | Text by Akram Saheed and Siddiq | Category: Car Buying Advice

-Here's a guide that helps you understand how to calculate the de-registration value of your vehicle and the relationship between OMV & ARF.
+Here's a guide that helps you understand how the taxation for new cars work, and how to calculate the de-registration value of your vehicle and the relationship between OMV & ARF.

 You must have heard of the term 'de-registration value' or also known as 'paper value' being thrown around when the casual chat of cars arises between friends or colleagues.
 More often than not, you would be surprised at the innocence of many local motorists who do not know what it actually means.